tinypixel-os/tinypixel-os/README.md

 - 👋 Hi, I’m Himanshu.
-- 👀 I’m interested in open source and frontend.
+- 👀 I’m interested in productivity, minimalism and frontend.
 - 🛠️ been doing web stuff for 6 years (React + Vue).
 - 🌱 I’m currently learning iOS and app interactions.
 - 📫 How to reach me: [@tinypixel](https://twitter.com/tinypixel_)